saumya07p/streamlit-app-netflix-recommendation-system/README.md

-Netflix Recommendation Model Dashboard could be accessed from here:
+Netflix Recommendation Model Dashboard can be accessed from here:

 https://netflix-movie-recommendation-system.streamlit.app/

-### How to run it on your own machine
+### How to run it on your machine

 1. Install the requirements